-The first step in the process of determining the UC is to collect as much as possible information on the system.
-Obviously actual data are preferred to estimations based on contract figures.
-It should include but is not limited to:
+The first step in the process of determining the UC is to collect as much information as possible on the system.
+Actual data is preferred to estimations based on contract figures.
+It should include, but is not limited to:

-- i) optical spectra at transmitter and receiver (pre-emphasis setting, end-to-end gain shape, channel spectrum spread and optical signal-to-noise ratio performances); - ii) straight line diagram (SLD) data (chromatic dispersion map); and - iii) Q factor performances over time (Q distribution shape, system stability, average margin to FEC limit or updated commissioning limit).
+- i) optical spectra at the transmitter and receiver (pre-emphasis setting, end-to-end gain shape, channel spectrum spread and optical signal-to-noise ratio performance); - ii) straight line diagram (SLD) data (chromatic dispersion map); and - iii) Q factor performance over time (Q distribution shape, system stability, average margin to FEC limit or updated commissioning limit).